chaudhuree/everlasting-code-vault/pagination/backend/pagination.md

   query.$or = [
     { title: { $regex: searchRgx } },   // Case-insensitive search in the 'title' field
-    { author: { $regex: searchRgx } },  // Case-insensitive search in the 'author' field
-    { category: { $regex: searchRgx } },// Case-insensitive search in the 'category' field
+    // { title: searchRgx  },   //if uppoer line not work then use this line { author: { $regex: searchRgx } },  // Case-insensitive search in the 'author' field { category: { $regex: searchRgx } },// Case-insensitive search in the 'category' field
     // Add more fields as needed for your search